M00nk1ss3d/M00nk1ss3d/README.md

 ![alt text](https://i.postimg.cc/pdxJy1TM/tumblr-9f2702753e64f5c1d7cc5c8aae02e1c4-a9cad306-640.png)

+if you would like to interact with my strawpage but are confused on how it works...
+You will first arrive at the home page!
+All you have to do is press on the circular images like a 8 ball, blueberry, etc and you may explore the universe of moonbie!

 <!--
 **M00nk1ss3d/M00nk1ss3d** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.